2020 QCKBF RULES

 — You must use a QCKBF ID Card.
 This is available for print under the files tab on the Facebook page.
 The ID card can be color or Black and White.
 Incorrect ID card will result in the fish being disqualified.

 — W9’s must be filled out in order to receive award money totaling over $599 for the season.

 — Under 18 years of age need a parent’s signature each event in order to compete.

-—You must be present at CHECK OUT to be eligible for points, prizes, or cash, unless an emergency comes up, or stated prior to the event.
+—You must be present at CHECK OUT/WEIGH IN to be eligible for points, prizes, or payment, unless an emergency comes up, or stated prior to the event.
 (This will be determined by the Director.)
 Ryan will require you to verbally check in with him at weigh in.

 North Carolina requires anyone younger than 13 to wear an appropriate life vest when on a recreational vessel that is underway.
 Anyone riding a personal watercraft or being towed by one must also wear an appropriate life vest.

 Both state and federal regulations require that a Type I, II or III personal flotation device in good condition and of appropriate size be accessible for each person onboard a recreational vessel, including canoes, kayaks, rowboats and other non-motorized craft.
 (Sailboards, racing shells, rowing sculls, racing canoes and racing kayaks are exempt from this requirement.)

 “Accidents can happen quickly and without warning,” said Major Chris Huebner of the N.C.
 Wildlife Resources Commission and the state’s boating safety coordinator.
 “In those situations, there often isn’t time to grab a life

 vest and put it on properly before you are in the water.
 The best reparation is to wear it whenever you are underway.
 A life vest can be a life saver when it’s worn.
 It also gives you the ability to assist others who may be in